granolocks/gabekoss.com/content/notes/nanoc/load_collection_asynchronously.md

 ## Javascript 'Client'

 Okay, I'll be the first to admit this Javascript is pretty gnarly but hey, Nanoc is great for one off code and this does the job.
+Plus no need for Jquery.

 ```js
 // Current Page Number, Should Be '1' When it first loads.